Client = You

 In the case of a mechanic malfunction or issue away:

-- Report to Pilot Rise and your CFI immediately
+- Report to Pilot Rise, LLC and your instructor immediately

-- Do not authorize any repairs without approval from the Pilot Rise.
+- Do not authorize any repairs without approval from Pilot Rise, LLC.

-- Pilot Rise will reimburse you for any repairs if any were authorized.
+- Pilot Rise, LLC will reimburse you for any repairs if they were authorized.

 Stranded Away from Home Base: